ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 You can manage this service by using the FortiOS Web Client or the command line interface via SSH.

-**Availability:** This service is available only to instances that are deployed in V1.8 or later releases.
+This service is available only to instances that are deployed in V1.8 or later releases.
+{:note}

 ## Technical specifications for FortiGate Security Appliance on IBM Cloud